JarKz/dotfiles/config/nvim/README.md

 Icons: `nvim-tree/nvim-web-devicons`

-Keyboard layout: `shvechikov/vim-keymap-russian-jcukenmac`

 ## Troubleshooting

-If you got some errors, please copy (or screenshot) the errors from `:messages` or `:Notifications` and open Issue with steps to reprouce this problem.
+If you got some errors, please copy (or screenshot) the errors from `:messages` or `:Notifications` and open issue with steps to reprouce this problem.

 ## Contribution